aosabook/500lines/cluster/CHAPTER.rst

 .........

 When a node joins the cluster, it must determine the current cluster state before it can participate.
-The bootstrap component handles this by sending ``Join`` messages to each peer in turn until it receives a ``Welcome``.
+The bootstrap role handles this by sending ``Join`` messages to each peer in turn until it receives a ``Welcome``.

-An early version of the implementation started each node with a full set of components (replica, leader, and acceptor), each of which began in a "startup" phase, waiting for information from the ``Welcome`` message.
+An early version of the implementation started each node with a full set of roles (replica, leader, and acceptor), each of which began in a "startup" phase, waiting for information from the ``Welcome`` message.
-This spread the initialization logic around every component, requiring separate testing of each one.
+This spread the initialization logic around every role, requiring separate testing of each one.
-The final design has the bootstrap component creating each of the other components once startup is complete, passing the initial state to their constructors.
+The final design has the bootstrap role adding each of the other roles to the node once startup is complete, passing the initial state to their constructors.

 {{{ code_block cluster.py 'class Bootstrap'
 .. code-block:: python

-    class Bootstrap(Component):
+    class Bootstrap(Role):

         def __init__(self, node, peers, execute_fn,
                      replica_cls=Replica, acceptor_cls=Acceptor, leader_cls=Leader,